python/devguide/garbage_collector.rst

 2. If an object has legacy finalizers (``tp_del`` slot) move them to the ``gc.garbage`` list.
-3. Call the finalizers (``tp_finalize`` slot) and mark the objects as already finalized to avoid calling them twice if they resurrect of if other finalizers have removed the object first.
+3. Call the finalizers (``tp_finalize`` slot) and mark the objects as already finalized to avoid calling them twice if they resurrect or if other finalizers have removed the object first.
 4. Deal with resurrected objects.
 If some objects have been resurrected, the GC finds the new subset of objects that are still unreachable by running the cycle